Water Line Leak Detection: Methods, Signs & Cost to Find Hidden Leaks

 Visible Wet Spots and Moisture

-Unusually soggy areas or puddles in your lawn when it hasn't rained recently indicate possible underground water leaks.
-You may notice areas where grass is taller, greener, mossy, or moldy—signs of concentrated moisture from underground leaks feeding that section of your yard.
+Unusually soggy areas or puddles in your lawn when it hasn't rained recently indicate possible underground leaks.
+You may notice patches where grass is taller, greener, mossy, or moldy, all signs of concentrated moisture from underground leaks feeding that section of your yard.

 Foundation and Structural Damage

 Cracks, buckling, or leaning foundation walls can develop when water continuously seeps into concrete foundations over extended periods.
-Additional structural warning signs include cracks or bulges in driveways, potholes or sinkholes in driveways and lawns, doors that no longer close properly, or windows that stick.
+Additional structural warning signs include cracks or bulges in driveways, potholes or sinkholes in lawns, doors that no longer close properly, and windows that stick.

 You may also notice efflorescence (white, chalky deposits) on foundation walls, crumbling or flaking concrete, or gaps between walls and foundations.
-Hot spots on floors that feel noticeably warmer than surrounding areas indicate hot water pipe leaks beneath the surface.
+Hot spots on floors that feel noticeably warmer than surrounding areas indicate hot water pipe leaks beneath the surface, often pointing to a slab leak that needs immediate attention.

 Foundation Warning